enclaive/enclaive-docker-cs-sgx/README.md

 ```

-## observe the app is reading shakespeare
+## Observe the app is reading shakespeare

 ```
 Contents of hello.txt = From fairest creatures we desire increase,